 This sweet and savory pork tenderloin marinade produces the juiciest pork every time!
-A simple 5-ingredient marinade of brown sugar, soy sauce, Dijon, lemon juice, and garlic takes no time to whisk together and will infuse the lean cut of meat with so much flavor.
+A simple 5-ingredient marinade of brown sugar, soy sauce, Dijon, lemon juice, and garlic takes no time to whisk together and infuses the lean cut of meat with so much flavor.
+Marinate for as little as 30 minutes or up to 12 hours, then grill or bake, either method works beautifully.

 Overhead shot of a white bowl with a serving fork and sliced, grilled pork tenderloin topped with fresh parsley.
 Bowl is surrounded by lemon wedges, blue towel, and a jar of red sauce.